If you notice any lump or change to how your breast normally feels you should see a doctor promptly.

 Women in the UK aged between 50 and 70 are invited to have a routine mammography every three years.
 This is gradually being extended to women aged 47-73.

 Mammography is a special X-ray test and aims to detect breast cancer at an early stage when treatment is most likely to be curative.
-Read more about breast screening.
+See the separate leaflet called Breast Screening.